Japan: Itsukushima Jinja, the Shrine of the Three Deities

 Itsukushima Shrine is located on the sacred island of Itsukushima (commonly referred to as Miyajima) in Hiroshima Prefecture.
-It is one of Japan’s most famous Shinto shrines and an iconic site known for its “floating” torii gate.
+As part of the "Three Views of Japan", it is one of the most famous Shinto shrines and an iconic site, internationally known for its “floating” torii gate.
 Its history is spanning centuries and blending religious significance with legends and war periods.

 © O. Robert